Dawson Knox Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 Season Stats

-- Knox has tacked on 429 yards on 33 grabs and seven touchdowns.
-He has been targeted 47 times and puts up 35.8 receiving yards per game.

-- So far this season, 10.5% of the 448 passes thrown by his team have gone Knox's way.
+- Knox has been the target of 47 of his team's 448 passing attempts this season, or 10.5% of the target share.

-- Knox (12 red zone targets) has been the recipient of 15.2% of his team's 79 red zone pass attempts.
+- With 12 targets in the red zone this season, Knox has been on the receiving end of 15.2% of his team's 79 red zone pass attempts.

-- The Bills, who rank eighth in the NFL in points scored, have dropped back to pass 59.1% of the time while running the ball 40.9% of the time.
+- The Bills have run 59.1% passing plays and 40.9% rushing plays this season.
+They rank eighth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Knox's matchup with the Buccaneers.